 Contributions to qualified organizations (like charities) can be timed and structured to maximize tax benefits.

 Types of contributions to consider include:

-Tax planning can help save your organization time and resources.
+Strategic tax planning can help save your organization valuable time and resources.